buildkite-plugins/docker-compose-buildkite-plugin/README.md

 A list of services to push in the format `service:image:tag`.
 If an image has been pre-built with the build step, that image will be re-tagged, otherwise docker-compose's built in push operation will be used.

-Be aware that there is a race condition on tagging prebuilt images and pushing them if multiple push steps run in parallel.
-It's advisable to use a concurrency group in this situation.

 ### `config` (optional)

 The file name of the Docker Compose configuration file to use.
 Can also be a list of filenames.